-Whole Home Fan Installation in Salt Lake City
+Whole-Home Fan Installation in Salt Lake City

-Are you ready to kick back and enjoy the coolest, freshest air inside your home this summer?
-If so, you may be a perfect candidate for a whole house fan system.
-These amazing devices do an excellent job of pulling fresh air from the outside and into your home.
+Are you ready to kick back and enjoy the coolest, freshest air in your home this summer?
+If so, you may be a perfect candidate for a whole-house fan system.
+These amazing devices do an excellent job of pulling fresh air from the outside into your home.

 The fans installed in the windows pull air in from the outside, which goes through the attic or the roof.
-In the summer, this normally happens in the late afternoon to early evening on through the next morning.
+In summer, this normally happens in the late afternoon to early evening, through the next morning.

-To this day, many homeowners are turning to whole house fan systems like QuietCool.
-The reasons are that this fan-based cooling system offers a variety of advantages that air conditioners simply don’t offer.
+To this day, many homeowners are turning to whole-house fan systems like QuietCool.
+This is because this fan-based cooling system offers a variety of advantages that air conditioners simply don’t.

 A Better Cooling Effect

-Whole house fans cool your home better than air conditioning.
-According to the Department of Energy, a whole house fan installation can provide about 30 to 60 air changes per hour.
+Whole-house fans cool your home better than air conditioning.
+According to the Department of Energy, a whole-house fan installation can provide about 30 to 60 air changes per hour.

-Additionally, models, such as QuietCool, help cool the temperature by 30 degrees.
+Additionally, models such as QuietCool help cool the temperature by 30 degrees.
 If it’s 100 degrees outside, you can remain comfortable with it being 70 degrees in your home.
 Plus, it doesn’t take long for the system to kick in and cool your living space.

 This is good news.
-When you come in from sweltering heat that feels like a sauna, you want to enter into a space that engulfs you with cool, crisp air as soon as possible.
+When you come in from sweltering heat that feels like a sauna, you want to enter a space that engulfs you with cool, crisp air as soon as possible.